featuremine/tutorials/README.md

 ./bulldozer-1.0.3-Darwin-arm64.sh --user
 ```

 Finally, install `Extractor`, which is our event processing library.
+On Linux you can do this by running the following:
 ```bash
 pip3 install numpy==1.21.0 pytz pandas
 wget https://github.com/featuremine/extractor/releases/download/v6.7.2/extractor-6.7.2-py3-none-manylinux_2_17_x86_64.whl